peter/versioned/README.md

 There are also two endpoints for syncing - `import_sync/delete` and `import_sync/upsert`.

+## How to Relase new Version of This Library

+* Bump the version in project.clj
+* Issue `lein deploy` and enter clojars credentials

 ## TODO

 * Add api tests for first_published_at and last_published_at fields